Plattsburgh International Airport: Passenger

-Status
+Route development

 On September 5, 2007, Las Vegas-based airline Allegiant Air announced that it would offer non-stop flights from Plattsburgh International Airport to Fort Lauderdale-Hollywood International Airport, in Fort Lauderdale, Florida, aboard McDonnell-Douglas MD-80 variants.
 The service began on November 16, 2007.
 The airline cited Plattsburgh as an ideal location due to its proximity to Montreal and Burlington, Vermont.
 Allegiant operates a similar situation with Bellingham International Airport in Bellingham, Washington, which is close to Vancouver.
 In response to their tremendous success within the region, Allegiant began non-stop service to Las Vegas, Nevada and Punta Gorda, Florida.
 Las Vegas service ended in March 2014.
 Airbus A319s & A320s fly the bulk of Allegiant Air routes out of Plattsburgh.

 On March 15, 2008, the airport began hosting regular service by Direct Air, offering three direct flights weekly to Myrtle Beach, South Carolina.
 The charter airline already had a successful service to Myrtle Beach from Niagara Falls, which has drawn many passengers from Ontario just as Plattsburgh is now doing from Quebec.
-On April 29, 2011, the airline announced it would offer two non-stop flights per week, departing and returning on Wednesdays and Saturdays, to Lakeland Linder International Airport beginning November 10, 2011 using Boeing 737-400 aircraft.
+On April 29, 2011, the airline announced it would offer two non-stop flights per week, departing and returning on Wednesdays and Saturdays, to Lakeland Linder International Airport beginning November 10, 2011, using Boeing 737-400 aircraft.
 The reason Direct had chosen Lakeland as its latest destination was its proximity to both Orlando and Tampa.
 Direct Air planned to make flights to and from San Juan, Puerto Rico, starting on May 2, 2012.
 On March 13, 2012, Direct Air ceased operations.
 The charter carrier was subject to Chapter 7 liquidation on April 12, 2012.

 The airport was served by Colgan Air until June 14, 2012, offering up to three flights daily to Boston on a variety of turboprop regional airliners.
 After Colgan Air went defunct, the relatively unknown Alaska-based airline PenAir was chosen as its replacement when the airline decided to serve destinations in the northeastern United States.
 PenAir serves Plattsburgh similarly with two to three daily flights to Boston Logan International Airport, exclusively using Saab 340 aircraft.
-PenAir's flights to Boston are subsidized by the Essential Air Service program.
+PenAir's flights to Boston were subsidized by the Essential Air Service program.
+PenAir's contract for subsidized flights to Plattsburgh ended on June 30, 2018 and was replaced by SkyWest Airlines services operating as United Express to Washington-Dulles International Airport in August 2018.